huggingface/blog/amused.md

 - Instead of using T5 for text conditioning, CLIP L/14 is used for computing the text embeddings.
 - Following Stable Diffusion XL (SDXL), additional conditioning, such as image size and cropping, is passed to the U-ViT.
 This is referred to as “micro-conditioning”.

-To learn more about aMUSEd, we recommend reading the technical report here (TODO: link to the report).
+To learn more about aMUSEd, we recommend reading the technical report [here](https://huggingface.co/papers/2401.01808).

 ## Using aMUSEd in 🧨 diffusers